 The typical career path is to receive some kind of art or design education, then work your way up through the art department or construction department.
 The hours on film sets are highly irregular and long, but the work can be tremendously creative and satisfying.

-For even more information on film production and related topics, check out the links on the next page.
+For even more information on film production and related topics, check out the links below.